nvaccess/nvda/readme.txt

 http://www.nvda-project.org/

 == Dependencies ==
 The NVDA source depends on several other packages to run correctly, as described below.
-All directories mentioned are relative to the root of the NVDA source distribution/checkout.
+All directories mentioned are relative to the root of the NVDA source distribution.
 Please create any directories mentioned that don't already exist.

 If you are running a 64 bit version of Windows, you should install the 32 bit versions of any dependencies that provide both 32 bit and 64 bit versions unless otherwise specified.